 Yes.
 In a mix of dead heading (and an Addam's family favourite) 'live heading', you cut off hundreds of flowers to allow for hundreds more.

 If there is no mowing, taller and faster growing plants will come to dominate, and the lawn will become a meadow.
 It usually takes about 10 days to three weeks for the lawn recover and have new flowers.

 How often do you need to water it?

 All the trial lawns were not watered, apart from two thorough waterings when they were laid.
-Experience with newly laid lawns indicates that lawns may require watering as necessary during the first month until the plants have established.
+Experience with newly laid lawns indicates that lawns may require watering as necessary during the first month or so until the plants have established.
 Common sense suggests that in extended periods of drought that grass-free lawns will require watering, but to date they show aesthetic drought tolerance, staying greener for longer than turf lawns.

 How often do you feed/fertilise it?